Laymer/concurrent-programming-in-erlang/README.md

-# concurrent-programming-in-erlang
+# Concurrent Programming in Erlang
-Playground for online course on Concurrent Programming in Erlang
+Playground for online course on [Concurrent Programming in Erlang](https://www.futurelearn.com/courses/concurrent-programming-erlang)